yankochur/yankochur/README.md

 ### About me:
 - 🏦 Since the beginning of my development training, I have been creating bots for telegram and discord
-- 📝 The areas of backend development that interest me the most are blockchain and AI
+- 📝 The areas of backend development that interest me the most are blockchain and ML
-- 🖼️ Before Python development, I was interested in graphic design for ***more than 6 years***, of which 3 were commercial
+- 🖼️ Before Python development, I was interested in graphic design for ***more than 6 years***, of which ***3 were commercial***
 - 💬 In addition to graphic design, I learned how to work with 3D, video editing, web design, ui/ux and book layouts
 - 👯 We can connect to play some games of Chess ♟